Submit your email to push it up the queue

 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Bursa Malaysia reported total carbon emissions of approximately 7,920,610 kg CO2e, with Scope 1 emissions at about 1,347,590 kg CO2e, Scope 2 emissions at approximately 5,664,020 kg CO2e, and Scope 3 emissions contributing around 1,132,500 kg CO2e from business travel alone.
+In 2024, Bursa Malaysia reported total carbon emissions of approximately 7,920,610 kg CO2e, with Scope 1 emissions at about 1,347,590 kg CO2e, Scope 2 emissions at approximately 5,664,020 kg CO2e, and Scope 3 emissions at around 1,113,250 kg CO2e.
 This represents a significant reduction from 2023, where total emissions were about 9,802,870 kg CO2e, with Scope 1 at 2,409,310 kg CO2e and Scope 2 at 6,168,740 kg CO2e.
 Bursa Malaysia has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its value chain by 2050.
 Near-term targets include a 50% reduction in absolute Scope 1 and 2 emissions by 2030 from a 2022 baseline, alongside a commitment to source 100% renewable electricity by 2030.
 Additionally, the company aims to reduce absolute Scope 3 emissions by 50% within the same timeframe.
-Long-term goals include a 90% reduction in absolute Scope 1, 2, and 3 emissions by 2050, also from a 2022 baseline.
-In 2023, Bursa Malaysia achieved a notable reduction of 63% in both Scope 1 and Scope 2 emissions through the transition to green energy via Renewable Energy Certificates (RECs) and energy efficiency initiatives.
-The company’s emissions data is not cascaded from any parent organization, indicating that these figures are independently reported.
-Overall, Bursa Malaysia's proactive approach to reducing carbon emissions and its commitment to sustainability reflect its dedication to addressing climate change and promoting environmental responsibility within the financial services sector.
+Long-term goals include a 90% reduction in absolute Scope 1 and 2 emissions by 2050, as well as a 90% reduction in Scope 3 emissions by the same year.
+These targets align with the Science Based Targets initiative (SBTi) and reflect Bursa Malaysia's commitment to sustainable practices and climate action.
+In 2023, Bursa Malaysia achieved a notable reduction of 63% in both Scope 1 and Scope 2 emissions through the transition to renewable energy and energy efficiency initiatives.
+The company has also set a target to reduce reliance on grid-sourced power by up to 40% by 2020, which has been a part of its broader sustainability strategy.
+Overall, Bursa Malaysia's emissions data and climate commitments demonstrate a proactive approach to addressing climate change and reducing its carbon footprint.

 Access structured emissions data, company-specific emission factors, and source documents